wuyasan/Speaking-Portal-B/docs/README.md

-All forms of documentation, meeting logs and reports should be placed in this folder.
+All forms of documentation, meeting logs and reports should be placed into this folder.